-abqcy uses Cython to compile your Cython code into a C file.
-In order to compile the C file into an object file (.obj) that can be used by Abaqus, the abaqus make command is used (it uses the cl compiler from Visual Studio).
-Since the compiled C file requires the Python headers and libraries, you need to make sure that the cl compiler can find them.
+abqcy uses Cython to compile your Cython code into a C source file (.c).
+In order to compile the C source file into an object file (.obj) that can be used by Abaqus, the abaqus make command is used (it uses the MSVC cl compiler from Visual Studio).
+Since the compiled .c file requires the Python headers and libraries, you need to make sure that the cl compiler can find them.
 This can be done by setting the INCLUDE and LIB environment variables.
 If you do not want to set global environment variables, you can also create a .env file in the directory where you run the abqcy command.

-The following is the information of the INCLUDEenvironment variable on my computer, you need to separate the paths with; on Windows and: on Linux:
+The following is the information of the INCLUDEenvironment variable on my computer, you need to separate the paths with ; on Windows and : on Linux:

-''' C:/Users/Hailin/AppData/Local/Programs/Python/Python310/include C:/Users/Hailin/AppData/Local/Programs/Python/Python310/Lib/site-packages/numpy/core/ include C:/Program Files (x86)/Microsoft Visual Studio/2019/BuildTools/VC/Tools/MSVC/14.29.30133/ include C:/Program Files (x86)/Windows Kits/10/Include/10.0.19041.0/shared C:/Program Files (x86)/Windows Kits/10/Include/10.0.19041.0/ucrt '''
+'''

+C:/Users/Hailin/AppData/Local/Programs/Python/Python310/include

+'''

+C:/Users/Hailin/AppData/Local/Programs/Python/Python310/Lib/site-packages/numpy/core/

+\hookrightarrow include

-and the following is the information of the LIB environment variable on my computer:
+C:/Program Files (x86)/Microsoft Visual Studio/2019/BuildTools/VC/Tools/MSVC/14.29.30133/ and the following is the information of the LIB environment variable on my computer: